theboylexis/FPGA-Synthesizable-8Bit-CPU/README.md

 HALT
 ```

-with the expected final register and memory values.
+with the expected register and memory state.

 ### Logic / Control-Flow Test